mouzi2012/ccminus/README.md

 ccminus
-this is a ccm test demo on ccl book
+this is a ccm test demo on ccl booddk